JH-LEE-KR/l2p-pytorch/README.md

 ## Throughput
 You can measure the throughput of the model by passing `--speed_test` and optionally `--speed_test_only` to `main.py`.

+## License
+This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.

 ## Cite
 ```
 @inproceedings{wang2022learning,